 The Registered Manager or safeguarding lead has the responsibility for the decision about whether any immediate action needs to be taken to safeguard the welfare of the child(ren) involved.
 If they are unavailable the Responsible Individual will be responsible for this decision.
-Where the safeguarding event involves an allegation about a member of staff or a foster carer, this decision will usually involve consultation or discussion with the LADO of the placing authority.
+Where the safeguarding event involves an allegation about a member of staff or a foster carer, this decision will involve a consultation or discussion with the LADO of the area authority as well as the social worker for the responsible authority.
 The welfare of young people is paramount and should not be compromised by procedures.
 Should a situation arise where immediate and urgent action is needed to safeguard a child(ren) and the relevant authority's person cannot be gained in a timely manner, the appropriate decision needs to be made and the relevant authorities notified without delay.
-When not directly involved, the Registered Manager and Responsible Individual must also be informed.
+When not directly involved, the Safeguarding lead, Registered Manager and Responsible Individual must also be kept updated about the outcome of safeguarding discussions.